Britain urged to give transgender people full legal equality

 “What we’ve seen in evidence given to the committee is that the law and service provision are lagging behind and causing considerable problems to trans people in their everyday lives.”

-Britain should modernise its “outdated” equality laws regulating gender change and allow gender self-declaration, the committee said after an inquiry into transgender equality.
+Britain should modernize its “outdated” equality laws regulating gender change and allow gender self-declaration, the committee said after an inquiry into transgender equality.

 It said gender self-declaration is already in place in countries including the Netherlands, Argentina, Denmark and Ireland.